 Baby paracetamol if your baby is clearly in pain or has a raised temperature.

-At this age, your baby is really beginning to enjoy the world around her and will want to explore it more.
-She might enjoy the following:
+At this age, your baby is really beginning to enjoy the world around them and will want to explore it more.
+They might enjoy the following:

 - Listening to nursery rhymes or songs.